chambear2809/splunk-te-lab/README.md

 6. Copy the access token and store it securely

 You need the access token to send telemetry data to Splunk Observability Cloud.

-For more information, see [Create and manage organization access tokens using Splunk Observability Cloud](https://docs.splunk.com/observability/en/admin/authentication/authentication-tokens/org-tokens.html).

 ### Step 2: Create an Integration